pspeasegood/Great-java-code-off/README.md

 ### Look out for

-The shift applies to the decoded message, so supplying the decoded message would mean your shift would be reversed! encoded `Khoor` with a shift key of `3` means you'll have to go DOWN the alphabet 3...
+The shift applies to the decoded message, so supplying the encoded message would mean your shift would be reversed! encoded `Khoor` with a shift key of `3` means you'll have to go DOWN the alphabet 3...

 Keep case sensitivity - capitals stay capitals and lowercase stays lowercase